Adiabatic Quantum Simulators: Simulator overview

 Let us denote the ground state of~$H_{S,T}$ as~$\ket{s_{0}}$.
 At the end of a successful adiabatic evolution $P$~is still in its ground state~$\ket{p_0}$, and $S$ is in (a good approximation to) the ground state of the simulated system, $\ket{s_0}$.
 Hence the simulator is now in the ground state $\ket{\text{g}} = \ket{s_0}\otimes\ket{p_0}$ of its instantaneous Hamiltonian

 The computational complexity of preparing ground states of quantum systems has been studied~\cite{kempe2006,oliveira2008,biamonte-2008-78}.
-It is possible to prepare a desired ground state efficiently provided that the gap between the ground and excited states is sufficiently large~\cite{FGGS00}.
-This depends on the adiabatic path taken.
+It is possible to prepare a desired ground state efficiently provided that the gap between the ground and excited states is sufficiently large~\cite{FGGS00} (see alternative methods in \cite{PhysRevLett.103.120504}).
+This depends on the initial and final Hamiltonians and on the adiabatic path taken.
 In general, finding the ground state energy of a Hamiltonian, even when restricted to certain simple models, is known to be complete for QMA, the quantum analogue of the class NP~\cite{kempe2006,oliveira2008,biamonte-2008-78}.
-Hence, it is considered unlikely that even a quantum computer would be able to do this in polynomial time.
-In fact there are physical systems such as spin glasses in nature which may never settle in their ground state.
-However, it is hoped (but not proven) that a host of realistic systems will satisfy the property of having a large energy gap on even simple linear adiabatic paths and thus be amenable to quantum simulation algorithms which rely on adiabatic state preparation.
+In fact there are physical systems such as spin glasses in nature which may never settle into their ground states.

+However, a host of realistic systems (\eg insulators, molecular systems) can on physical grounds be expected to retain a large energy gap and should thus be amenable to quantum simulation algorithms which rely on adiabatic state preparation.

 \textit{Measurement:} The measurement procedure begins by bringing $S$~and $P$ adiabatically into interaction.
 The simulator Hamiltonian becomes